kartikc727/kartikc727.github.io/_portfolio/basic-gan.md

 In this example we will use the [Rock Paper Scissors][1] dataset.
 This dataset contains about 2500 RGB CGI images of hands in the "stone", "paper" or "scissors" positions with a 300x300 pixel resolution.
 Some example images are shown below:

 {% include gallery id="dataset-samples" caption="Sample images from the dataset.
-Click to enlarge images." %}
+Click to enlarge images.
+Source: [Rock Paper Scissors][1] dataset" %}

 ## Image resizing